lbsou/syntraf/README.md

   - 30sec interval for 6month
   - 60sec interval for 1year

-That would gives us 1year, 7month and 2 weeks of data.
+That would give us 1 year, 7 month and 2 weeks of data.

 ```